-We will investigate all complaints about excessive noise but we can only take action if the noise is considered to be a statutory nuisance.
+We will investigate all complaints about noise issues.
+Action can only be taken if the noise is considered to be a statutory noise nuisance.

-A noise diary is a document on which you can record details of the noise(s) disturbing you.
+To report a noise issue you will be asked to submit a noise diary.
+A noise diary is a document you keep, detailing the noise(s) disturbing you.
 It contains entries for the time, description and the effect the noise has had on you.

 You will need to maintain a noise diary for two weeks or until it is full (whichever comes first).